The Logos: The Meletic Testament (Chapter 9 The Message)

 97. A woman whispered—I feel less certain, but more alive.
 Asterion said—Then you are now thinking more than reacting.

 99. Asterion stood in the agora and said nothing, and the silence was filled with thought and understanding.
+He observed the interactions between people.
+To him, the agora reflected the dialogue between answers and questions.

-102. A student asked—How will I know I’ve understood?’
+102. A student asked—How will I know I’ve understood?
 Asterion replied—when you begin to ask without fear.

 105. Asterion taught that wisdom wears no robes that are necessary—it walks barefoot, and that is enough.